reframe-hpc/reframe/docs/manpage.rst

    - The standard output and standard error of the run phase, if not a compile-only test.
    - Any additional files specified by the :attr:`keep_files` regression test attribute.

-   This option can also be set using the :envvar:`RFM_OUTPUT_DIR` environment variable or the :js:attr:`outputdir` system configuration parameter.
+   This option can also be set using the :envvar:`RFM_OUTPUT_DIR` environment variable or the :attr:`~systems.outputdir` system configuration parameter.

 .. option:: --perflogdir=DIR